jkyl/vq-vae/README.md

     straight_through = probs + jax.lax.stop_gradient(onehot - probs)
     return straight_through
 ```

+## Architecture
 In order to encode and decode sequences of arbitrarily different lengths, and to enable a trade-off between time and memory
 during the encoding or decoding of very long sequences, the encoder and decoder are implemented as convolutional networks
-that are translationally equivariant (TE) up to their stride.
+that are translationally equivariant (TE), up to their stride.
 This means they satisfy $f(g \cdot x) = g \cdot f(x)$, where
-$f$ is the network, and $g$ is any translation by an integer multiple of $f$'s stride.
-This is accomplished by (in effect)
+$f$ is the network, $x$ is any input sequence whose length is divisible by $f$'s stride, and $g$ is any translation by an
+integer multiple of $f$'s stride.
+This is accomplished by (in effect) using "valid" boundary conditions in the convolutions,
-using "valid" boundary conditions in the convolutions, meaning no padding is applied.
-In practice, we use "same" boundary
+meaning no padding is applied.
+In practice, we use "same" boundary conditions so that the input and output shapes are identical,
-conditions so that the input and output sizes are identical, which enables us to scan successive layers over the network's
+which enables us to scan successive layers over the network's depth.
+The values affected by padding are then cropped off at
-depth:
+the end of the layer stack:
 ```python
 class Backbone(nnx.Module):